 - Contributing to construction of a global map of extensional lineaments on Venus in order to gain insight into giant radiating dike swarm formation.

-- Exploring the pedagogy of computational science, a field which integrates computing, mathematics and science in order to explore interesting research-like questions in the classroom.
+- Exploring the pedagogy of computational science, a field which integrates computing, mathematics and science in order to facilitate folding research-like questions into the classroom.